 - Blood pressure: high

 - Skin shiny.

-· Infection: due to leakage of immunoglobulins, encapsulated bacteria such as Haemophilus influenzae and Streptococcus pneumonia can cause infection.
+- Infection: due to leakage of immunoglobulins ( Fighting cells of the body) in tissue space, encapsulated bacteria such as Haemophilus influenzae and Streptococcus pneumonia can cause infection.

-· Acute renal failure is due to hypovolemia.
-Despite the excess of fluid in the tissues, there is less fluid in the vasculature.
+- Acute kidney failureis due to hypovolemia (less fluid in the blood vessels) .
+Despite the excess of fluid in the tissues space, there is less fluid in the blood vessels.
 Decreased blood flow to the kidneys causes them to shutdown.
-Thus it is a tricky task to get rid of excess fluid in the body while maintaining circulatory euvolemia.

-· Pulmonary edema: again due to fluid leak, sometimes it leaks into lungs causinghypoxia and dyspnoea.
+- Pulmonary edema: again due to fluid leak, sometimes it leaks into lungs causing breathing difficulty.

 - Bed rest, if severe oedema or infection is present.